 MongoDB Atlas infrastructure runs on top of Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
 Each cloud provider undergoes its own series of independent third-party audits on a regular basis.

-The GDPR requires data controllers (such as organizations using MongoDB Atlas) to only use data processors (such as MongoDB) that provide sufficient guarantees to meet the requirements of GDPR Article 28.
-MongoDB’s terms of service applicable to MongoDB Atlas and MongoDB cloud services reflect the Article 28 requirements
+The GDPR requires data controllers (such as organizations using MongoDB Atlas) to use only data processors (such as MongoDB) that provide sufficient guarantees to meet the requirements of GDPR Article 28.
+MongoDB’s terms of service applicable to MongoDB Atlas and other MongoDB Cloud Services reflect the Article 28 requirements

-The terms of service applicable to MongoDB Atlas and MongoDB cloud services automatically include data processing protections that satisfy the requirements that the GDPR imposes on data controllers with respect to data processors.
+The terms of service applicable to MongoDB Cloud Services (including MongoDB Atlas) incorporate our Data Processing Agreement, which satisfies the requirements the GDPR imposes on data controllers with respect to data processors.

 If you have questions about how these terms apply, please contact us at firstname.lastname@example.org

-MongoDB has appropriate safeguards in place for the processing of Customer Personal Data outside of the European Union, including standard contractual clauses and data protection addendums.
-Standard Contractual Clauses are standard terms that the European Commission has determined offer sufficient safeguards on data protection for the data to be transferred internationally.
+MongoDB has appropriate safeguards in place for the processing of Customer Personal Data outside of the European Union, including Standard Contractual Clauses.
+Standard Contractual Clauses are standard terms that the European Commission has determined offer sufficient safeguards for data to be transferred internationally, including to the United States.

 This page is for informational purposes only, and MongoDB does not intend the information or recommendations presented here to constitute legal advice.
 Each customer is responsible for independently evaluating its own particular use of MongoDB's services as appropriate to support its legal and compliance obligations.